thoughtbot/guides/ios/README.md

 - Watch for CoreData thread boundary violations
 - Watch for potential retain cycles with blocks
 - Ensure that methods that require parameters are using `NSParameterAssert()`

+## Submit to the App Store

+- Determine if you need to [report your app's use of encryption](https://getonthestore.com/export-compliance/).